manorrock/azure-examples/appservice/docker-graalvm/README.md

-# Deploy a custom GraalVM to Azure App Service (using a Docker image)
+# Deploy a GraalVM application using a Docker image

 ## Prerequisites